 Seafood lovers will like the premise behind Wang Shun Ge Grill Fish: pick your fish (eg red snapper), your flavour (eg spicy with Chinese red chili peppers), cooking style (eg grilled), and additional ingredients (eg lotus root).
 And shortly after, your customized fish will arrive table-side, ready to be devoured.

 If you don’t feel like splurging on the fish, there are a host of affordable Northern Chinese and Sichuan selections, many of them on the spicy side.
 In other words, be prepared for a slightly burning tongue!

 Recommended dishes include Beijing roast duck, spicy fried lamb with cumin, eggplant with minced pork in chili sauce, and seafood fried rice with XO sauce.
-They’re all incredibly delicious because of the amped up taste that will have your tastebuds clamouring for seconds (and thirds).
+They’re all incredibly delicious because of the amped up taste that will have your tastebuds clamoring for seconds (and thirds).

 Wo Fung Noodle Express